Christian Cage

 William Jason Reso (born November 30, 1973) is a Canadian professional wrestler and actor.
-He is currently signed to All Elite Wrestling (AEW) under the ring name Christian Cage.
-He is best known for his tenures in Impact Wrestling and WWE.
+He is signed to All Elite Wrestling (AEW), where he performs under the ring name Christian Cage.

 Reso made his debut in 1995.
-He wrestled in Canadian independent promotions early in his career, where he competed in singles and tag team competition with his friend Edge.
-In 1998, he signed a developmental contract with the then-World Wrestling Federation (WWF, renamed to WWE in 2002) and made his debut the following year, immediately capturing his first championship in the company, the WWF Light Heavyweight Championship, in his debut match.
+He wrestled in Canadian independent promotions early in his career, where he competed in singles and tag team competition with his best friend Edge.
+In 1998, he signed a developmental contract with the then-World Wrestling Federation (WWF, renamed to WWE in 2002) and made his debut the same year as Christian, immediately capturing his first championship in the company, the WWF Light Heavyweight Championship, in his debut match.
 Edge and Christian formed a tag team and gained notoriety for their participation in Tables, Ladders, and Chairs matches.
 They won the promotion's World Tag Team Championship on seven occasions.
 They are considered one of the major teams that revived tag team wrestling during the Attitude Era.
-The team parted ways in 2001, after which, Christian held various singles titles, including the European Championship, the Hardcore Championship, and the Intercontinental Championship.
+The team parted ways in 2001, after which, Christian held various singles titles in WWE, including the European, Hardcore, and Intercontinental Championships.

-In 2005, Reso departed WWE and signed with TNA under his Christian Cage ring name, after which, he won the NWA World Heavyweight Championship twice.
+In 2005, Reso departed WWE and signed with Total Nonstop Action Wrestling (TNA) under his Christian Cage ring name, after which, he won the NWA World Heavyweight Championship twice.
 He left TNA in late 2008 and re-signed with WWE in 2009, where he won the ECW Championship and the World Heavyweight Championship twice each until retiring in 2014 due to concussion issues.
-He was the twenty-third Triple Crown Champion and eleventh Grand Slam Champion in WWE history.
-He also headlined multiple pay-per-view events between WWE and TNA, and was one of WWE's most prolific pay-per-view performers.
-After appearing in the 2021 Royal Rumble match, Reso left WWE shortly after and signed with AEW, again reverting to his Christian Cage moniker, and officially resumed his in-ring wrestling career.
-Following this, he won the Impact World Championship at AEW Rampage, making his return to Impact Wrestling for the first time since Slammiversary 10 in 2012.
+He was the 23rd Triple Crown Champion and 11th Grand Slam Champion in WWE history.

+In March 2021, Cage made his debut for AEW, again reverting to his Christian Cage moniker, and officially resuming his in-ring wrestling career.
+Following this, he won the Impact World Championship on the first episode of AEW Rampage in 2021 (as AEW and Impact had a partnership at the time), and in 2023, he won his first title under the AEW banner in the AEW TNT Championship, which he has held twice.
+Additionally, he is a former one-time AEW World Trios Champion.
+In total, between WWE, AEW, and TNA, Cage has won 26 championships, including seven world championships and nine tag team titles and is regarded as one of the greatest professional wrestlers of all time.
+He has headlined multiple pay-per-view events between WWE, TNA and AEW, and was one of WWE's most prolific pay-per-view performers.

 Early life

 William Jason "Jay" Reso was born in Kitchener, Ontario, on November 30, 1973, the son of Canadian mother Carol and American father Randy Reso.
 He played ice hockey and was a wrestling fan as a child.
 He lived in Huntsville and East Luther-Grand Valley before moving to Orangeville, where he met Adam "Edge" Copeland, who became his best friend and tag team partner.
-They attended Orangeville District Secondary School together, from which Reso graduated.
+They attended Orangeville District Secondary School together, from which they both graduated.